Where the Federal Contract Dollars Go

 By State Place of Performance

 How does your state rank for federal contract awards?
 Use the interactive chart below to find out.
-Hover over a state to see the total federal contract awards performed within that state in fiscal year 2025.
+Simply hover over a state to see the total federal contract awards performed within that state in fiscal year 2025.
 As illustrated in the heat map, Virginia, Texas, California, and Maryland account for the most federal contract awards in fiscal year 2025 in terms of dollar value.

 Source: SAM.gov